 The result: a better lifestyle

-Japanese workers also face a lengthy commute (39 minutes each way on average) and the OECD reports that in Japan the share of people working very long hours is higher than average.
+Japanese workers also face a lengthy commute (39 minutes each way on average) and the OECD reports that in Japan the share of people working very long hours is higher than the average.
 28% of workers in Mexico work long hours, well above the OECD average of 13%, highlighting the importance of reducing commute times and regaining work:life balance in this country.
 The same concern also applies to Australian workers who have been found by the Australia Institute to produce $110 billion in unpaid overtime every year.

 Remote working today